Teach a Child What to Do if They Get Lost

 Assure them that you will come and find them wherever they are.

 One simple way to make sure that your child has understood this is to practice with them.
-Each time you go out, ask them what they would do if they get lost.
+Each time you go out, ask them what they would do if they lost sight of you at that moment.

 Practice questions like this to reassure yourself that your child knows exactly what to do.